maxmakesmagic/ormos/archive/en/articles/archive/feature/2021/06/behind-scenes-booster-fun-adventures-forgotten-realms-2021-06-29.md

 "It's a bit of time machine effect," said Tom.
 "Larry Elmore's was the first fantasy art I'd ever seen (on *Dragonlance* novels).
 I stared at those covers for a long time in my youth.

 "I made a wish list with the help of other D&D fans and reached out to the artists.
 It was surreal talking with many of them.
-Getting Erol Outs on the project was a dream also.
+Getting Erol Otus on the project was a dream also.
 Brian Snoddy, Tony DiTerlizzi, Jeff Easley, Ralph Horsley, Adam Rex, Chase Stone, and Wayne Reynolds—all so good.
 All the artists were delighted to be working on the first *Magic* set themed after D&D, and I was delighted commissioning all of them and seeing their work coming to life!"

 With artists selected, art descriptions were sent—"thanks to Annie Sardelis for perfect art descriptions," said Tom—and the team had the enviable experience of watching amazing artwork come together for the set.